Burmese literature: Classical literature

 Buddhist monks were also influential in developing Burmese literature.
 Shin Aggathammadi rendered in verse the Jataka stories.
 During this time, Shin Maha Thilawuntha (1453–1520) wrote a chronicle on the history of Buddhism.
 A contemporary of his, Shin Ottama Gyaw, was famous for his epic verses called tawla (တောလား) that revelled in the natural beauty of the seasons, forests and travel.
 Yawei Shin Htwe, a maid of honour, wrote another form of poetry called aingyin on the 55 styles of hairdressing.

 After the conquest of Siam by the Toungoo dynasty, Thailand became a Burmese colony.
 This conquest incorporated many Thai elements into Burmese literature.
 Most evident were the yadu or yatu (ရတု), an emotional and philosophic verse and the yagan (ရကန်), which imitated the themes of the yadu genre, which was more emotionally involved, could be inspired by mood, place, incident, and often addressed to sweethearts and wives.
 Famous writers of yadu include Nawade I (1545–1600) and Prince Natshinnaung (1578–1619).
-Some parts of Laos and Cambodia also became Burmese colonies during Second Burmese Empire and thereby influenced Burmese literature.
+Some parts of Laos and Cambodia also became Burmese colonies during the Second Burmese Empire and thereby influenced Burmese literature.

 In the areas of law, there were two major types of literature, dhammathat (ဓမ္မသတ်), which appeared prior to the 13th century, and shauk-htone (လျှောက်ထုံး), which were compilations of brief accounts of historic cases and events in simple narrative to serve as guides and legal precedents for rulers.

 As the Konbaung dynasty emerged in the 18th century, the Third Burmese Empire was founded.
 This era has been dubbed the "Golden Age of Literature", with poets such as Letwe Thondara, Hlaing Thate Khaung Tin, Selay U Ponenya.
 After a second conquest of Ayutthaya (Thailand), many spoils of war were brought to the Burmese court.
 The Ramayana (ရာမယန) was introduced and was adapted in Burmese.
 In addition, the Ramayana inspired romantic poems, which became popular literary sojourns among the royal class.
 Burmese literature during this period was therefore modelled after the Ramayana, and dramatic plays were patronised by the Burmese court.
 The other famous literature are called: taydat (တေးထပ်), laygyo (လေးချိုး), dwaygyo (ဒွေးချိုး) and bawle (ဘောလယ်).